tq-systems/meta-tq/meta-tq/doc/README.TQMa8MPxL.md

 ### Cortex M7

 Demos are compiled to use UART3 with 115200 8N1.
-For demos available in the BSP and the device tree to be used see [artifacts section](#build-artifacts).
+For demos available in the BSP and the device tree to be used see [artefacts section](#build-artefacts).

 Detailed documentation for CortexM support can be found [here](./README.CortexM-on-IMX8M.md).